codeclimate/codeclimate-duplication/README.md

 ## Installation

 1. Install the [Code Climate CLI][cli], if you haven't already.
-2. Run `codeclimate engines:enable duplication`.
-This command installs the engine and enables it in your `.codeclimate.yml` file.
-3. You're ready to analyze! `cd` into your project's folder and run `codeclimate analyze`.
+1. You're ready to analyze! `cd` into your project's folder and run `codeclimate analyze`.
+Duplication analysis is enabled by default, so you don't need to do anything else.

 ## Configuring